During the second half term in autumn, we focus on FRIENDSHIP as a whole school value.

 Words about Friendship

 There are lots of famous sayings about friendship written by the great and the good.
-You can find many in books of quotations or in those little 'books of friendship' often sold in stationers.
 The fact that there is such a wealth of advice and wisdom on friendship shows how important friendship is for our general well-being and our fulfilment as people.

 'What sweetness is left in life if you take away friendship.'